jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/batch-feature-set/index.md

 #### Pandas On Spark

 Pandas On Spark is a pandas implementation using Spark.
-Please ensure your code is <Anchor label="Pandas On Spark Library" href="https://spark.apache.org/pandas-on-spark/" target="_blank">Pandas On Spark Library</Anchor> compliant.
+Please ensure your code is <Anchor label="Pandas On Spark Library" target="_blank" href="https://spark.apache.org/pandas-on-spark/">Pandas On Spark Library</Anchor> compliant.

 The User Defined Function (UDF) receives a dictionary in the form of `{'<batch_source_name>': pyspark.pandas.DataFrame ...}` as input.

 The returned pyspark.pandas.DataFrame (Pandas On Spark DataFrame) must contain a column representing the configured key and timestamp column.
-The *psdf* **must not include** complex columns, such as multi-index, and the name **must not include** whitespaces or special characters.
+The _psdf_ **must not include** complex columns, such as multi-index, and the name **must not include** whitespaces or special characters.

 Make sure that column names returned from the UDF do **not** contain special characters.

-The allowed characters are: **a-z, A-Z, 0-9, \_.**.
+The allowed characters are: **a-z, A-Z, 0-9, _.**.

 > 🚧 Restrictions
 >